When Is Treatment for Fibroids Necessary?

 Uterine Artery Embolization – uterine artery embolizationcuts off the blood flow to the fibroids themselves,which causes them to shrink.
 It is minimally invasive,but includesan overnightstay at the hospital andsome recovery time from associated pain.

 Endometrial Ablation – a procedure that destroys the lining of the uterus.
 It may, or may not, be effective in treating women with fibroids.
 Additionally, this procedure is not recommended for those who want children.

 Hysterectomy – incertain cases, one of many types of hysterectomies may be used as a permanent solution to fibroids.
 The woman and doctor must discuss hysterectomy options in depth in order to determine the best course of action, as hysterectomies are not reversible, and will prevent the woman from ever becoming pregnant.

-Laparoscopic Radiofrequency Volumetric Thermal Ablation – The newly cleared Acessa™ System from Halt Medical provides a new method of treatment for uterine fibroids that uses a minimally invasive procedure that preserves the uterus but significantly reduces or eliminates the recurrence of fibroids.
+Laparoscopic Radiofrequency Volumetric Thermal Ablation – The newly cleared Acessa™ System from Acessa Health provides a new method of treatment for uterine fibroids that uses a minimally invasive procedure that preserves the uterus but significantly reduces or eliminates the recurrence of fibroids.